kriogenia/my_learnings/spring_microservices/README.md

 ## Features
 * REST APIs to create, read or update coffees and coffee orders with microservice communication to provide all the relevant data to the requests.
 * BOM project to centralize and manage dependency versions, builds and enforcements of Maven for all the projects.
+* Compatibility with H2 and MySQL databases via profiles.